 If you were employed at the time of the accident you may be entitled to sick pay through your employment or union contract.
 Beyond that, you might have access to extended health benefits in a private/group plan for medical care and rehabilitation, and/or short- and long-term benefits for income loss due to disability.

 Your specific private/group plan coverage will vary from other plans.
 You should obtain a full copy of your plan from the plan administrator or directly from your insurer.

 With private/group plans, you usually begin receiving your benefits quickly, for example within one week.
 Before they pay you your benefits, some private/group plans require you to sign an agreement, known as a subrogation agreement, stating that you will repay them if you settle or are awarded damages from a Personal Injury Claim.
 Seek legal advice before signing any such agreement.
-At our ICBC personal injury law firm in Victoria, we have seen situations where the “agreement” asked for repayment that was not actually required.
+At our personal injury law firm, we have seen situations where the “agreement” asked for repayment that was not actually required.

 For more information on making these claims, see: Making a Personal Injury Claim – Innocent Victims of Accidents.